The Parochial Church Councils (PCCs) of:TThe United Benefice of Hormead with Wyddial,

 · undertake a review and revision of the electoral roll as necessary; and

-· publish your name and address, by exhibiting the roll in the parish church or the church website.
+· publish your name but not your address, by exhibiting the roll in the parish church or the church website for public scrutiny.

 The right to lodge a complaint with the Information